 - Admin costs – Most auction houses will charge an admin fee which is payable regardless to the outcome of your house sale.

 - Legal costs – As with any house sale, there will be legal costs to consider.
 Firstly, you will need to pay your solicitor to draw up the legal pack prior to the auction.
 If you sell your property, you will also need to cover the costs for your solicitor to complete on the sale, similar to a traditional house sale.

 What price can I expect to achieve if I’m thinking of selling a house at auction?

 Unfortunately, you can’t predict how the auction will go.
 If you do decide to sell at auction, think carefully before setting your reserve price and consider what position you may be in if your property does not sell.

 How long does it take to sell a property at auction?

 The auction house will need time to generate interest in the property if you want to maximise your chances of achieving a good price.
 All in all, you’ll probably be looking at 2-3 months from the point of deciding to sell at auction to completion, assuming you’ve found a buyer.

 Is selling a property at auction the best way to achieve a quick house sale?

 Unfortunately not.
-Although property auctions do provide the potential to sell a house fast, they also offer no guarantees.
+Although property auctions do provide the potential to sell a house fast, they offer no guarantees.

 Not feeling comfortable with accepting such a low offer, our customer opted to put the reserve price at £120,000.
 The property was advertised for two months before the auction, but on the day only received bids under £100,000.
 The homeowner was left to pay £500 in fees, with an unsold property and having wasted more than two months.

 What are the alternatives of selling a house at auction?

-If you’re main reason for considering selling at auction was to achieve a quick house sale, you may want to consider a professional house buying company.
+If your main reason for considering selling at auction is the desire to achieve a quick house sale, you may want to consider a professional house buying company.